KidPudel/Iggy-s-Vault/gamedev/godot/node2d vs control.md

 - Different support for respond to the input/interaction, which is coming from the UI nature
 	- Builtin mouse support
 	- etc

+Note: container makes the child node say how much it wants size from the parent